81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Some people might question why is that so, while some of you might already be used to hearing this.
 Normally, new moms would ask to exclude both eggs and chicken from their foods.

 Why do some mothers choose not to eat chicken?

 Of course, another completely solid reason is that they are simply not into chicken!
-At Tian Wei, you are free to remove any particular ingredients completely from all your foods if you dislike them.
+At Tian Wei Signature, you are free to remove ingredients completely from your meals if you dislike them.

 That said, we would always advise new mothers to obtain chicken as it is an excellent source of protein which is essential for wound healing.
-There isn’t any scientific evidence to show that well handled and cooked chicken would cause any harm, food poisoning or an infection, just like any experts like nutritionists and dietitian would too.
+There isn’t any scientific evidence to show that well handled and cooked chicken would cause any harm, food poisoning or an infection, just like any experts like nutritionists and dietitians would recommend too.

 Benefits of Having Chicken After C Section

-In case you have been wondering whether you can eat chicken after C Section, you’re about to get a very pleasant answer!
+Once more, just in case you have been wondering “can I eat chicken after C Section”, you’re about to get a very pleasant answer!
 Here are some of the reasons why chicken can and SHOULD be consumed after C-section delivery.

 - Chicken is a good source of protein, and protein is a very important nutrient source when you have undergone a certain surgical procedure.
 It helps with reducing inflammation and in repairing tissues.
 Foods high in proteins, such as lentils, beans, eggs, and dairy products, are recommended to be consumed after delivery.
 Therefore, chicken can be consumed after C-section delivery in a reasonable amount to help with the healing process.
 And, yes, if you were wondering, “Can I eat egg after c-section delivery” you’ll notice that we’ve added eggs to the list of foods high in proteins, so go on ahead and add a few eggs to your diet.